Facebook SEO tips to improve your page

 Better Facebook Business Page SEO

 Here are some specific tips you can use to ensure your Facebook business page is as SEO-friendly as possible.
+We’ve gathered and culled only the best links from some of the most renowned SEO agencies like Home Service Direct.
 The good news is all of these are easy to implement.
 Even if you’ve already picked your page title and vanity URL, there are still other things you can do to improve your overall Facebook SEO.

 - Page Title – Trying to capture search engine traffic?
 Having a Facebook page with a keyword laden title is a good start.
 However, you don’t want to go overboard.
 Make sure humans can read it too!